oliavd/Requirements-for-Software-Security-Engineering/Threat-Model/Report.md

 R3tr0 analyzed this diagram and by utilizing the STRIDE model we have identified the following threats as outlined below.

-Current threat model
+Current Threat model
 ====================
-refer Pi-Hole_ThreatModel.htm in the current directory.
+Please refer Pi-Hole_ThreatModel.htm in the current directory.

 Summary of Observations